RobotCasserole1736/OffseasonTraining/Chapter_1/lesson2.1.md

 If we forget to put slashes in front, the computer will complain and throw "syntax" errors on this line.

+int someMoreRealCode = 23; // Comments can also happen after real code.

 ```

 <details>